Scroll Top

 PUBLIC & PRIVATE LANCHAS

-There are two types of lanchas that service the public docks, Public and Private.
+There are two types of lanchas that service; Public and Private.
 The captains wearing the white polo shirts with orange lines on the shoulders and sleeves, branded with a ship’s wheel logo, will have the most consistent pricing.
 These captains are part of an association of captains that operate the Public lanchas on Lake Atitlan.
-It is safe to ride the nonunion boats too, but the prices are less consistent, and clear communication is necessary for a smooth transaction.
+It is safe to ride the nonunion boats too, but the prices are less consistent, so ask the price before you hop on!

-Tourists will always be charged more than locals, that is the way it goes, but still, it should only cost a few bucks.
+Tourists will always be charged more than locals; that is how it goes, but it should still cost a few bucks.
+It’s only a 100-meter walk from where the taxi can drop you off, to the lanchas.
+It’s one straight street, just follow it down, to the lake.

 See the full article HERE